American Dragon: Jake Long: Production

-American Dragon: Jake Long was created by Jeff Goode (who also wrote the pilot for MTV's Undressed).
+American Dragon: Jake Long was created by Jeff Goode.
 The show was pitched to Disney Channel executives as an animated show in 2002.
-After being greenlit by Disney Channel, the pitch bible was then developed into its television adaptation with executive producers Matt Negrete (previously a writer on Fillmore!) and Eddie Guzelian (a writer and story editor for Kim Possible), with Christian Roman serving as director.
+After being greenlit by Disney Channel, the pitch bible was then developed into its television adaptation with executive producers Matt Negrete and Eddie Guzelian, with Christian Roman serving as director.

 Disney Channel ordered an initial twenty-one 30-minute episodes the first season.
 The series premiered on January 21, 2005.
 It was initially scheduled for the fall of 2004, but was moved to January when Brandy & Mr. Whiskers was completed in time for its September debut.
+It premiered in the UK a month early, on 19 December 2004.

 The theme song was originally performed for the first season by the band Mavin.

-In 2006 Disney Channel renewed the show for a second season.
+In 2006, Disney Channel renewed the show for a second season.
 It had also been announced that Steve Loter, who had served as director of Kim Possible, would join the show for its second season as director and executive producer alongside Matt Negrete and Eddie Guzelian.
 However, following Disney Channel's renewal of Kim Possible for a fourth season, Loter would resume his role as the director but still serve as an executive producer of Jake Long.
 Nick Filippi, who had also done directorial work on Kim Possible, was assigned as the new director of Jake Long.
-With Steve Loter joining the staff, the show had all of its characters and backgrounds re-designed with new animation upon request by both Loter and the executives as they had disdain for the previous seasons' designs.
+With Steve Loter joining the staff, the show had all of its characters and backgrounds re-designed with new animation upon request by both Loter and the executives as they had disdain for the previous season's designs.

 The theme song for season 2 was also re-recorded by The Jonas Brothers.

 The show ended its run on September 1, 2007.
 After the show ended, reruns continued to air on Disney Channel's late-night lineup every night at 1:30am.
 The show was brought back to the daytime lineup weekdays at 2:00pm from October 1–5, 2007, and 1:00pm from October 9, 2007, to May 15, 2008.
 The show's late-night timeslot was moved to 2:30am on May 17, 2008, and to 3:00am on January 1, 2010.
 On May 7, 2010, the show started airing only 4 nights a week (Monday-Thursday), and the show was completely removed from Disney Channel after June 25, 2010.
-The series was syndicated to Toon Disney from February 20, 2006, to February 12, 2009.
+The series was syndicated to Toon Disney from February 20, 2006, to February 12, 2009, as well as its primetime Jetix block from 2007 to 2008.
 When Toon Disney was converted to Disney XD, the series was carried over and aired from February 14, 2009, to October 15, 2012.

 Crossover with Lilo & Stitch

-Jake Long and his allies come to Hawaii in an episode of Lilo & Stitch: The Series entitled "Morpholomew" to investigate one of Jumba's experiments, while Lilo enters a skateboarding competition in an attempt to impress her crush by winning a new skateboard for him while he's in Australia.
+Jake Long and his allies come to Hawaii in an episode of Lilo & Stitch: The Series entitled "Morpholomew" to investigate one of Jumba's experiments, while Lilo enters a skateboarding competition in an attempt to impress her crush by winning a new skateboard for him while he is in Australia.
 Meanwhile, he and Stitch team up to stop Gantu and rescue the experiment.